 We are asking the schemes to improve the welfare of the fish, and prevent this needless cruelty.

 Just like with other farmed animals, huge numbers of fish are reared in underwater factory farms.
 To ensure maximum profit, farmers tightly pack many thousands of fish into underwater cages and tanks.
 These farms are crowded, barren places where the fish have little else to do other than swim in endless circles.

 When large numbers of fish are crowded into a farm, as with land animals like chickens and pigs, they can suffer poor welfare.
-Overcrowding can cause stress, and this can result in fighting and injuries from biting.
+Overcrowding can cause stress, and this can poor water quality, stress, and aggression.

-Fish are usually given antibiotics in their feed to prevent the spread of various diseases which may occur in intensive conditions.
+Fish are often given antibiotics in their feed to prevent the spread of various diseases which may occur in intensive conditions.

 When antibiotics are given to fish in an open environment like a sea cage, antibiotics will leak out from the farm.
 Some studies looking at sediment beneath sea cages have even found antibiotic resistant genes several kilometres away from the farms.
 In general, microbes can become resistant to antibiotics faster the more they are used.
 This risks the future effectiveness of antibiotics – even for humans.

 Birds, seals, sea lions, walruses, and otters are predators of farmed fish in sea cages, land-based tanks, or pond farming systems.
 Also, dolphins and wild fish such as swordfish and bluefin tuna predate on farmed fish.
 These animals can damage nets, leading to fish escapes, and eat or distress the farmed fish.

 Farmers often take harmful or lethal measures to control these predators.